deltaepsilon/jupiter/GTD.md

 ## Archive

+- [x] Drawer table cleanup - [x] Add headers - [x] Make date-triangle navigation more intuitive - [x] Link images to Google Photos detail pages - [x] Handle 403s.
+Click through a bunch of months to find a 403.
-- [x] Imported drawer
-      - Update count, display data table with month/day counts, drill down
-      - Enable the drawer button when the import is paused
+- [x] Imported drawer - Update count, display data table with month/day counts, drill down - Enable the drawer button when the import is paused
 - [x] Read from start of media-items collection before continuing with lastKey
 - [x] Track ids in the multiplex queue so that they don't get duplicated
 - [x] Parallelize downloads